akeneo/pim-docs/migrate_pim/apply_patch/apply_patch_ee_flexibility.rst

 How to apply a patch - Enterprise Edition - Flexibility Cloud offer
 ========================================================================

-In the following example, Akeneo PIM version 6.0.2 has just been released and we are using an Akeneo PIM version 6.0.1.
+In the following example, Akeneo PIM version 6.0.50 has just been released and we are still using an Akeneo PIM version 6.0.1.

-We always tag both Community and Enterprise versions with aligned version numbers, be sure to use the exact same version for CE and EE, for instance, a EE 6.0.2 fix may depend on CE 6.0.2.

-Using the exact patch version will avoid any local composer cache issue.

 In your enterprise standard project, the composer.json will reference both community and enterprise bundles repositories.

+We always tag both Community and Enterprise versions with aligned version numbers, so please be aware that the exact same versions will be used for CE and EE, for instance, a EE 6.0.50 fix will rely on CE 6.0.50.

+Using the exact patch version will avoid any local composer cache issue and potential version misalignments.

 To upgrade, please change the composer.json to: